-According to “G.”, the bus transported them all the way back to the border with Turkey, but they were still on the Greek side (see map).
-When they were told to exit out of the vehicle, three Greek police officers were outside: two men and one woman.
-The woman had an electro-taser and she was described as shocking the individuals of the group as they were getting out.
-Besides that, these police officers also were described as physically hitting them as the left the vehicle.
-It was the first out of three times that the group would be beaten during their ordeal.
-According to the respondent, the perpetrators were wearing border police uniforms.
-Afterwards, they “put them in jail” nearby the border for between 5 and 6 hours.
+According to the respondent, the bus transported them all the way back to the border with Turkey, but they were still on the Greek side (see map).
+When they were told to exit the vehicle, three Greek police officers were outside: two male and one female, wearing border police uniforms.
+The female officer had an electric taser and she was described as shocking the individuals of the group as they exited the van.
+The other officers physically hit the group as they left the vehicle.
+Afterwards, they “put them in jail” near the border for between 5 and 6 hours.

-After this, an officer wearing an army uniform arrived to their cell and asked the group for their money; he also broke their phones and started to “hit too much”.
-It was the second time the group were beaten.
-The respondent further described that they were ordered to give over much of their clothing of their bodies and some people had their papers torn up.
+Next, an officer wearing an army uniform arrived to their cell and asked the group for their money; he also broke their phones and started to “hit too much”.
+The respondent further described that they were ordered to give over much of their clothing and some people had their papers torn up.

-“There is a room like Comando where they wear black mask” (balaclavas).
+“There is a room like commando where they wear black mask” (balaclavas).
 There, they took the clothes even the shoes, just having the shorts, they hit again.”

 Afterwards they were brought to a “container like those of trailer” on foot (see drawing).
-There were around 60 more arrested people, among them were Afghan, Pakistani, and Syrian nationals.
+There were around 60 other people, among them were Afghan, Pakistani, and Syrian nationals.
 The respondent recalled that they were “close to die because the lack of oxygen, you know, container is locked”.

 Eventually, they were all brought out of this container and were brought even closer to the border, next to the Evros river.
-At this point once, 6 officers clad in army-like fatigues beat them for the third time with batons:
+At this point 6 officers clad in army-like fatigues beat them with batons.

 “Break hands, break legs, hit too much”.

 Close to the river, they put them “in plastic boats”; around 30 – 35 people in each boat.
-The respondent described them as “Comando boats.”
+The respondent described them as “commando boats.”

-During this time, the respondent recalled that the Greek authorities were looking around to make sure that there was not any people witnessing the actions, such Turkish border police.
-Once they checked that out, they sent the boat across the river to Turkish territory, towards the other side of Evros river, with the help of what the respondent described as a non-Greek person.
+During this time, the respondent recalled that the Greek authorities were looking around to make sure that there were no witnesses to the events, such as Turkish border police.
+They sent the boat across the river to Turkish territory, towards the other side of the Evros river, with the help of what the respondent described as a non-Greek person.

 “There is a place, forest, we put out in the wood.
-The weather was warm, too much mosquitos”
+The weather was warm, too much mosquito”